usfsoar/NSL_23-24_PayloadEECS/README.md

 ![Payload BAnner Image](Banner.gif)

 ## For new members
 Hello and welcome to SOAR's Payload EECS repository.
-Please feel free to take on any issue on the [issues tab](/issues), and if you want to contribute your solution there are currently 2 approaches:
+Please feel free to take on any issue on the [issues tab](/issues), and if you want to contribute first Download [Github Desktop](https://desktop.github.com/) and set it up to your github account.
+After that there are currently 2 approaches for contributions:
 1. ***Forking our repo***: This is the easiest way to get started, no permissions required.
 Watch [this video](https://youtu.be/uhwIgnRaXew)

 2. ***Creating a branch as a member***: This way requires you to be added to one of our teams, so if you're not sure aobut staying long term I'd suggest starting with *forking*, but if you're commited to helping us out here is what you can do:
 > 1. Ask one of the leads to add you to a team as a contributor
-> 2. Download [Github Desktop](https://desktop.github.com/) and set it up to your github account
+> 2. Accept the team invitation in your email
 > 3. Open Github Desktop then click on `File > Clone Repository` Then switcht to the tab `URL` and paste our repo link: `https://github.com/usfsoar/NSL_23-24_PayloadEECS`
 > 4. Once cloned and in your computer you are ready for your first contribution
 > 5. Pick an issue from the [issues tab](/issues) and assign yourself to it